raghavm1/d4l-task/README.md

 ## Using the app (Documentation)

-This app has 13 endpoints in total -
+This app has 13 endpoints in total.

 URL parameters are used as follows-